elliotclowes/learnt.me/Articles Read/2024-05/Article — How to Be a Better Planner- Avoid the Planning Fallacy - LifeHack.md

 The planning fallacy is a lot like that rudderless ship.
 It’s easy to get caught in its current.
 But now, armed with insights and strategies, you’ve got a fighting chance to steer clear and navigate with purpose.

-Remember, it’s not about pessimism but realism.
-It’s about balancing our big dreams with the nitty-gritty of execution.
-It’s about recognizing our blind spots and inviting others in to illuminate them.
-Because, at the end of the day, a plan is merely a guide.
-What matters is the journey, the adaptability, and the resilience to keep moving, even when winds change.